htm-community/nupic.audio/SpeechRecognition/README.md

 ### Repository cloning (`RepoClone.py`)

-Dependant Git repositories can be cloned using the following Python script:
+Dependent Git repositories can be cloned using the following Python script:

 ```sh
 python RepoClone.py